matyamod/FF7R-mesh-importer/README.md

 - A special thanks to Narknon for the GUI implementation and much discussion.
 - A special thanks to TerryXXX for the tutorial, much discussion, and doing many tests.
 - Thanks to Jordan Tucker for the data map.
-- Thanks to JujuB, Amiibolad, and Altezein for the testing.
+- Thanks to JujuB, Amiibolad, Altezein, and Jas for the testing.

 ## Command Line Usage
 You can use our tool with the Command-line.<br>